MattStammers/hdruk_avoidable_admissions_collaboration_docs/docs/index.md

 2. Analyse admission variation by factors including deprivation (measured by LSOA), time of day, day of week, waiting times
 3. Describe outcomes following acute admission including Length of stay, repeat hospital attendance or admission within 7 days of index attendance, death in hospital.
 4. Where possible explore linkage with primary care data to identify patients with long term conditions who have an avoidable admission
-5. Develop methods for identifying patients at high risk of an avoidable admission using:
+5. Develop methods for identifying patients at high risk of an avoidable admission using

+The criteria for those at high risk of avoidable admission are considered to be:
 - 36 ambulatory care sensitive conditions[^1].
 Alternatively this resource can be accessed in the [Directory of Ambulatory Emergency Care for Adults](https://www.ambulatoryemergencycare.org.uk/uploads/files/1/AEC-Directory%206th%20edition%20February%202018.pdf)
 - Length of stay in hospital